soggysec/psida/README.md

 At this point PSIDA supports only IDA 6.9.
 It can be made to work on IDA 6.8 (and probably earlier versions), but it's tricky and requires (at least) a recompiled version of the IDAPython plugin that exposes the necessary functions.

+UPDATE: at this point it seems that there's an issue with IDAPython in IDA 6.95, we contacted HexRays and hope for swift resolution.

 Usage